sudotman/renderbuddy/README.md

 ![image.png](https://raw.githubusercontent.com/sudotman/sudotman/refs/heads/main/demos/RenderBuddy/BuddyMain.png)

+## Quick Start
+Clone the project and launch the project.
+Navigate to Blueprints and locate "RenderBuddy" and press on 'Run Utility Widget'.

 # **User Guide: Configuring RenderBuddy with Firebase and Unreal Engine**

 This guide will walk you through setting up **Firebase Realtime Database** and **Firebase Hosting** to track and display render status online for your Unreal Engine project.